klaro-org/klaro-js/README.md

 #### Automatically

-When including the script, the lib will check if the `window.orejimeConfig` variable exists.
+When including the script, the lib checks if the `window.orejimeConfig` variable exists.
 If it does, a new Orejime instance is created in `window.orejime`.

 :warning: **Note : Orejime doesn't have this behavior when using it as a module.**